pagkly/Zed/Investopedia3/Leading Indicator.md

 A leading indicator is any measurable or observable variable of interest that predicts a change or movement in another data series, process, trend, or other phenomenon of interest before it occurs.
 Leading economic indicators are used to forecast changes before the rest of the economy begins to move in a particular direction and help market observers and policymakers predict significant changes in the economy.

 Leading indicators can be useful to help forecast the timing, magnitude, and duration of future economic and business conditions.
-A leading indicator may be contrasted with a [lagging indicator](https://www.investopedia.com/terms/l/laggingindicator.asp).
+A leading indicator may be contrasted with a [[lagging indicator]](https://www.investopedia.com/terms/l/laggingindicator.asp).

 ### Key Takeaways